 What is happiness?

 We all know when we are happy and when we aren’t.
-It is a feeling.
+It is a strong feeling.

-Therefore, logic says we must become unhappy when we don’t have those things in our life.
+Therefore, logic says we must become unhappy when we don’t have those things.

-What if we can be happy pretty much all of the time, and it is OK to be so?
+What if we can be happy almost always, and it is OK?

-What if our happiness is actually a choice we can make, rather than something we have to earn or deserve?
+What if our happiness is a choice we can make rather than something we have to earn or deserve?

 What if our happiness comes from within?

-Focusing on staying present in each moment, knowing we are whole, we are perfect just as we are, and that nobody else can take our happiness away can help.
-Dropping expectations that anyone or anything ‘should’ be different from how it is brings relief as well.
+Focus on staying present in each moment, knowing you are whole, perfect just as you are, and that nobody else can take your happiness away.

 Why is happiness important?

-If we can create a deep sense of happiness/joy at all times, this enlivens the stuckness and rigidity of the mind.
-It creates movement and space to loosen the complex webbing of the fabric woven around the identification of our mind to issues, beliefs and even disease.
+Creating a deep sense of happiness/joy at all times enlivens the mind.
+Removes stuckness and rigidity.
+It creates movement and space to loosen the complex fabric woven around identifying our minds with issues, beliefs, and diseases.

-We can get very attached to ‘stories’ in our lives, and these stories then become another burden that stops us from moving forward with lightness and joy.
+We humans can get attached to ‘stories’ in our lives.
+This might be how things ‘should’ be, the future we dream of, the career path we anticipate.
+These stories become another burden that can stop us from moving forward with lightness and joy, especially if life obliterates them as possibilities!

-Joy can be used as a tool to help shed the burden of the challenges of life.
-Joy is a key factor in the transformation process as it is the lubricant that assists us in becoming happily child-like and curious, in awe of the world around us.
+Joy can be a tool to help shed the burden of life’s challenges.
+It is a key factor in the transformation process, as it is the lubricant that assists us in becoming happily child-like and curious, in awe of the world around us.

-When we free up the most authentic, joyful, happy version of ourselves, life flows.
-We are in touch with our intuition and see wonderful opportunities when they appear.
-If we notice a good gut feeling about something and act upon it when it feels completely choiceless to us to do so, these opportunities take us on a glorious adventure to even more happiness and fulfilment.
+We feel great when we free up the most authentic, joyful, happy version of ourselves, are in touch with our intuition, and notice wonderful opportunities when they appear.
+When we notice a good gut feeling about something and act upon it (when it feels completely choiceless to us to do so), these opportunities take us on a glorious adventure to even more happiness and fulfilment.

-If we allow ourselves to get busy, stressed, miserable, doing what others want, acting out of a sense of duty, and so on, we are completely out of touch with our own heart’s desires.
+When we are busy, stressed, miserable, doing what others want, acting out of a sense of duty, and so on, we are in our minds and entirely out of touch with our heart’s desires.

-In that state, we can have the biggest, most seemingly obvious opportunity jumping up and down in front of us and just not see it.
+In that state, we can have the most significant, most obvious opportunity jumping up and down in front of us and not see it.
 This low, stressed state takes us out of our power and into increasing misery.

-You might have noticed this version of my little lady that I use a lot.
-She is illustrating this point – we need to step above the emotions that drag us down into the place of happiness from which we get into the flow of light.
+You might have noticed this version of the little lady I often use.
+She illustrates this point: stepping above the emotions that drag us down takes us into a place of happiness, where we are aligned with life’s flow.

 Happiness is an inside job